Oakchris1955/rust-http-server/tutorial/src/README.md

 **NOTE:** This project is still in early Beta.
 With that being said, lower your expectations.

-The **Oak HTTP server** library, also called **OakHTTP**, is a personal project of mine aiming to create a HTTP server library in Rust whose usage is similar to that of the `express.js` JavaScript library.
+The **Oak HTTP server** library, or **OakHTTP** if you will, is a personal project of mine aiming to create a HTTP server library in Rust whose usage concept will be pretty similar to the `express.js` JavaScript library.

 ## Contributing